jrusinko/PickMe/README.md

+OVERVIEW:  PickMe: is designed to identify samples approrpiate for use in Species Tree Reconstruction, based on gene trees estimated from all available data.
+PickMeQ takes the same input but returns coalescent weighted quartets which can be used in Astral or WeightedQuartetsMaxCut for species tree reconstruction.
+If using this software please see the citation information at the end of this readme.

 1. **Materials**

 **1.1 System requirements and installation**

 PickMe and PickMeQ requires PERL, JAVA, as well as BASH command lines.
 These programs can be easily run from UNIX system (Command lines are in bold).
 PickMe can and PickMeQ can also be run on Windows 10 through the Windows Subsystem for Linux (see https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6?activetab=pivot:overviewtab) for one such example.
-Once WSL is loaded the same instructions below apply.
+Once WSL is loaded, the same instructions below apply.

-Please cite XXX when you use this software.

 Ubuntu system requires JAVA, that can be installed following these command lines: